Leimy/9vz/9front-on-vz.md

 flowing on stdio in parallel.
 This is the host half of letting a 9front guest run rio natively instead of over drawterm.

-The split is lopsided in the host's favour.
+The split is lopsided in the host's favor.
 The Mac side is wiring, done.
-The guest side is a driver port, not started: the vz64 kernel needs a virtio-gpu driver (same virtio 1.0 handshake as uartvz.c, then the GPU control queue — GET_DISPLAY_INFO, RESOURCE_CREATE_2D, RESOURCE_ATTACH_BACKING against the Plan 9 framebuffer, SET_SCANOUT, TRANSFER_TO_HOST_2D + RESOURCE_FLUSH), a hook into the soft-framebuffer `flushmemscreen` path, and input drivers feeding /dev/kbd and /dev/mouse.
-Until those land, `-gui` opens a black window.

-The disciplined next step, before any kernel work, is to boot a stock Linux arm64 kernel under `-gui` and watch its console paint in the window — proving the virtio-gpu/window/input plumbing end to end with zero 9front code, exactly the "boot Linux to survey VZ" instrument that carried the original bring-up.
-The guest driver then gets written against a known-good window rather than into the dark.
+The guest side is a driver port, which is working pretty well now.

 ## What's next